-A 13-week pilot at Morristown Emergency Medicine Residency shows that repeated case-based practice builds meaningful clinical confidence and that the programs benefiting most from DDx are the ones catching gaps before they compound.
+A 13-week pilot at Morristown Emergency Medicine Residency shows that repeated case-based practice builds meaningful clinical confidence — and that the programs benefiting most from DDx are the ones catching gaps before they compound.

-The unsolved resident remediation problem
+What is the unsolved resident remediation problem?

 Every residency program has residents who struggle.
 That's not a failure of selection; it's the reality of training physicians across a wide spectrum of clinical experience.
-The challenge isn't identifying that a resident is struggling.
-It's figuring out exactly why and targeting the right intervention in a timely manner.
+The challenge isn't identifying that a resident is struggling — it's figuring out exactly why, and targeting the right intervention in a timely manner.

 Today, that process is almost always resource-intensive.
 Individualized improvement plans require faculty to diagnose the root cause of every deficiency in medical knowledge, professionalism, and clinical skills, and to tailor feedback for each resident.
 ACGME standards require detailed, legally defensible documentation of every concern, intervention, and outcome.
 And all of it — the check-ins, the progress monitoring, the plan construction — sits on top of normal clinical and administrative duties.